swatikswaroop/Security-and-Portfolio-Analysis-of-3-Stocks-using-Python/README.md

-# Portfolio Risk Management and Optimization using Statistical analysis In Python
+# Security and Portfolio Analysis of 3 Stocks using Python
-Objective is to construct optimum Portfolio offering Highest Return for the Lowest Risk
+Individual Security and Portfolio Analysis using various statistical methods